 Moomoo uses bank-level encryption to protect user data.
 This is the same level of protection used by virtually all online brokerages and trading apps.

 In the world of online accounts, nothing is 100% safe.
-But Moomoo takes all of the appropriate precautions and using Moomoo is no riskier than using any other online bank or financial account.
+But Moomoo takes all the appropriate precautions, and using Moomoo is no riskier than using any other online bank or financial account.

 - Offers commission-free trades of stocks and ETFs.
-Commission-free trades are somewhat standard these days, but Moomoo stays even with the competition in this regard.
+Commission-free trades are standard these days, but Moomoo stays even with the competition.

 - No account fees.
 In addition to free trades, Moomoo charges no account fees, management fees, or subscriptions.
 Like any trading platform, there are certain fees for incidentals like wire transfers and overnight mail, but most users won’t experience these fees.